AleAGE/AleAGE/README.md

 :computer: I'm a Developer!

 :house_with_garden: I’m from Brazil.
-I live in Brazil, in São Paulo state,in the Parapuã City.
+I live in Brazil in São Paulo state, in the Parapuã City.

 :books: I'm always learning, at the moment: Delphi OOP; Python.